Masiela Lusha: Personal life

 During the filming of George Lopez, Lusha was reportedly privately schooled on set.
 Lusha graduated from Burbank High School at the age of 15.
 She later attended Glendale College, in Southern California, graduating with an AA degree and transferring to UCLA as a junior at the age of 18.
 While at UCLA, Lusha majored in Creative Writing.
-Lusha has also earned a degree from FIDM and credits her education when designing and sewing her own clothes on the red carpet.
+She also earned a degree from FIDM, and credits her education when designing and sewing her own clothes on the red carpet.

 In 2012, Lusha began dating financier Ramzi Habibi.
 In July 2013, it was announced that the two were engaged.
 On December 28, 2013, the couple married on Wanaka Peak in Queenstown, New Zealand.
 The couple has 2 children, a son, born in February 2018, and a daughter born in October 2020.